kayulu/Learning-Docker/notes.md

 > ``docker run -d <IMAGE>``

-When invoking a docker image you can specify the port mapping and the name of the running container instance.
+When invoking a docker image you can specify the port mapping and the name of the resulting container instance.

 > ``docker run -p <HP:CP> --name <CONTAINER> <IMAGE>``